 Let’s have a look at some devices created and refined in the last 100 years, which are being used today on a large scale.

 SCENAR (or Self-Controlled Energo Neuro Adaptive Regulation) was developed by the Soviets in the 1970s to treat cosmonauts.
 These hand-held devices detect your body’s natural EMF levels.
 When these levels are off, the SCENAR device emits a controlled dose of ELF radiation to stabilize the body’s energy.
 In other words, SCENAR is a bio-feedback device that uses non-ionizing EMF radiation—the very same type of radiation that is a public health hazard—to achieve high rates of success at healing the human body.

 According to a study of 3,000 Russian medical practitioners, this device, known as a SCENAR, is credited with:

-- 82% improvement in many circulatory disorders, including strokes, thromboses
+- 82% improvement in many circulatory disorders, including strokes, thromboses, and heart failure

 - 84% improvement in virtually any respiratory problems

 - 93% improvement in both eye conditions and diseases of the digestive tract

 Not only is that a remarkable rate of success, but notably these beneficial effects occur across multiple of the body’s different systems, including cardiovascular, respiratory, skeletal, muscular, nervous, and digestive systems.